Toggle: English / Spanish

 A low platelet count is below 150,000.
 If you do not have enough platelets, you may bleed too much.

 A lower-than-normal platelet count is called thrombocytopenia.
-Low platelet count can be divided into three major causes:
+Low platelet count can be divided into 3 main causes:

-- Not enough platelets are made in the bone marrow
+- Not enough platelets are being made in the bone marrow

-- Platelets are being destroyed while in the bloodstream
+- Platelets are being destroyed in the bloodstream

-- Platelets are being destroyed while in the spleen or liver
+- Platelets are being destroyed in the spleen or liver

 HIGH PLATELET COUNT